MoserMichael/my-notes/dev-gotchas.md

 - All of my stuff here can be used by LLM's a training data, somehow.
 I am kind of aware of these possibilities and not quite welcoming them, as such. (that's a kind of contradiction for me, doing this stuff is the best kind of training at doing new stuff, at least for me)
 - Everything is much more politicised, nowadays, so I don't quite want to take part in any politically based social networking activity, i am not good at any of it (That's why I left all other social networks, like facebook, HN and reddit...)

-So, my current solution is to do more with [github gists](https://gist.github.com/MoserMichael/) Now that is left, as some kind of wooden spaceship... (actually they did launch a real satellite [made out of wood](https://www.usatoday.com/story/news/world/2024/11/05/satellite-wood-japan-science/76074183007/) )
+So, my current solution is to do more with [github gists](https://gist.github.com/MoserMichael/) I have the illusion that this is still a kind of free-room, it is now some kind of wooden spaceship... (actually they did launch a real satellite [made out of wood](https://www.usatoday.com/story/news/world/2024/11/05/satellite-wood-japan-science/76074183007/) )

 Still, thinking and talking about stuff increases many desirable traits, it gives you such traits as eloquence and training at doing new stuff, so best not to drop off...